Cory in the House (video game): Reception

 Cory in the House was critically panned, earning an overall score of 35% out of 100 on aggregate review website GameRankings.
 IGN's Jack DeVries criticized the gameplay controls, calling them "clunky" and "hard to control", and found fault with the game's included laugh track that goes along with the dialogue sequence jokes.
-Review website Game Boyz excoriated the game's gameplay, graphics, and sound, concluding that not even hardcore fans of the Cory in the House television series would appreciate it.

-Due to satirical reviews on Metacritic in relation to an internet meme ironically describing the show as an "anime" series, the game has an average user score of 9.5, making it one of the highest user-rated DS games on the site.
+Due to satirical reviews on Metacritic in relation to an internet meme ironically describing the show as an "anime" series, the game has an average user score of 9.3, making it one of the highest user-rated DS games on the site.